 Knockhatch Adventure Park is surrounded by 80 acres of countryside.
 One of the attractions on offer is the dry ski centre.

 The main dry ski slope measures 110 metres and is accessed via a draglift.
-There are also two nursery slopes accessed by a separate draglift.
-The dry ‘powder pack slope surface is lubricated with a mist for better performance.
+Two nursery slopes are accessed by a separate draglift.
+Knockhatch’s dry ‘powder pack slope surface is lubricated with a mist for better performance.